📞 Call for Free Quote — (407) 922-9857

 Re-Sand the Joints

-We sweep fresh polymeric or joint sand into every gap.
-Full, locked joints stop pavers from shifting and make it far harder for weeds and ants to take hold.
+We sweep fresh silica joint sand into every gap and lock it under the sealer — it packs deeper than polymeric and won't haze in Florida's humidity.
+Full, locked joints stop pavers from shifting and make weeds and ants far harder to take hold, and we can color-match the sand to your look.

 4